 Prior to Harvard, I was a Postdoctoral Researcher within the Minds and Traditions Research group at the Max Planck Institute for the Science of Human History in Jena, Germany.

-I am interested in the various semantic networks that support the mental lexicon.
-My work presently looks at the effects of ambiguous Chinese Hanja characters on semantic processing in Korean.
-I am curious about how we resolve multiplicity in meaning, at various different levels, but particularly, at the sub-lexical level.
+During my DPhil research at Oxford, I was interested in the various semantic networks that support the mental lexicon.
+My work explored the effects of Chinese Hanja characters on semantic processing in Korean.
+I was curious about how we resolve multiplicity in meaning, at various different levels, but particularly, at the sub-lexical level.

-I am also interested in the idea of semantic competition and how we as speakers resolve competing meanings so seemingly effortlessly, even if meanings are implicitly encoded.
+I was also interested in the idea of semantic competition and how we, as speakers, resolve competing meanings so seemingly effortlessly, even if meanings are implicitly encoded.

-This work dovetails nicely with my broader interest in writing systems and the effects of different scripts on language processing.
-I am currently pursuing this at the Max Planck Institute for Psycholinguistics in Nijmegen, where I am a visiting researcher in the Psychology of Language Department.
+This work dovetailed nicely with my broader interest in writing systems and the effects of different scripts on language processing.

 Outside of this, I am interested in the syntax and pragmatics of honorific constructions in Korean, with ongoing collaborative work with Jamie Findlay.

 In various former lives as an MPhil (Oxford) and as an undergraduate student (Wellesley) student, I explored other linguistic topics like phonetic cues to voicing in child-directed speech, and the vowels of Korean-English bilinguals (respectively).
 I still like to return to these projects whenever I can.

 Kim, Y., Kotzor, S., Lahiri, A. (2021).
 Is Hanja represented in the Korean mental lexicon?: Encoding cross-script semantic cohorts in the representation of Sino-Korean.
 Lingua (2021).